There are three ways to travel from Vientiane to you Bangkok.

 There is single direct service a day from Vientiane to Bangkok available to book online.

-- The journey by bus from Vientiane to Bangkok takes 17 hours, including the time it takes to clear Laos and Thai immigration.
+- The journey by bus from Vientiane to Bangkok is scheduled to take 15 hours, including the time it takes to clear Laos and Thai immigration.

 Buy Tickets from Vientiane to Bangkok